valgur/novatel_edie/README.md

 2. Install [VS Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16)
 3. Clone the EDIE repository
 4. Open a PowerShell session in the repository folder
-5. Create a build directory and navigate to it: `mkdir build && cd build`
-6. Generate the configuration for static library for Visual Studio: `cmake .. -G "Visual Studio 16 2019" -A Win32`
+5. Generate the configuration for static library for Visual Studio: `cmake -B build -G "Visual Studio 16 2019" -A Win32`
    - The argument for `-G` can be replaced with any Visual Studio version newer than "Visual Studio 16 2019"
-7. Generate the configuration for shared along with static library for VS 2017: `cmake .. -G "Visual Studio 16 2019" -A Win32 -DCMAKE_LIB_SHARED=1`
+6. Generate the configuration for shared along with static library for VS 2017: `cmake -B build -G "Visual Studio 16 2019" -A Win32 -DCMAKE_LIB_SHARED=1`
-8. Build & Install: `cmake --build . --config Release --target install`
+7. Build & Install: `cmake --build build --config Release --target install`
    - The `--config` flag can be either `Release` or `Debug`

 Build artifacts (such as public include files) will be copied to the bin directory in the root of the project.